denizsurmeli/sui-deploy/README.md

 # sui-deploy
 Deploying script for Sui Testnet
-Run `fullnode.sh <github_username>` on a EC2 instance with only with Ubuntu.
+Run `sudo sh fullnode.sh <github_username>` on a Digital Ocean Droplet instance with Ubuntu.
 Make sure that you have forked the chain with your Github account.
-Deploys by fullnode with default configurations.
+Deploys a Sui fullnode with default configurations.

 ## Usage
 ```
-fullnode.sh github_username
+sudo sh fullnode.sh github_username
 ```

+## Note
+After the config, await approximately for 15-30 minutes(this depends on the power of your machine) to let cargo build and run the project.
+You can check your node after [here](https://node.sui.zvalid.com/).